SahithiPoladi/Sahithi-Website/README.md

 This is a React portfolio app.
 I added a small Express + MongoDB backend in the `server/` folder to make this a full-stack application.

+Mobile responsiveness

+- The app is fully responsive across phones, tablets, and desktops.
+Navigation becomes a hamburger menu on small screens.
+- Typography is fluid using CSS clamp() so headings and paragraphs scale by viewport.
+- The Work timeline stacks vertically under 768px; the central line is hidden for clarity.
+- You can tweak breakpoints and sizes in `src/index.css` and `src/components/NavBar/index.css`.

 Getting started

 1. Install client dependencies (from project root):